 Symptoms of Onion Poisoning

 Vomiting, lack of coordination, weakness, diarrhea, increased heart rate, hypersalivation, and appetite loss are common signs of onion toxicity.

 If your dog exhibits these symptoms, bring him to the vet right away for diagnosis and treatment.

 Diagnosis of Onion Poisoning

-Your pooch will need to undergo tests for the vet to determine what treatment is suitable for him.
+Your pet will need to undergo tests by the vet to determine what treatment is suitable for him.
 He may be required to take a microscopic test to detect hemolytic anemia by finding Heinz bodies on a blood smear.